-Process optimization – the practice of improving operational procedures to minimize costs, maximize efficiency and improve business outcomes – is a multi-dimensional quandary of the business world.
-The aim of process optimization is not merely the design and implementation of small, incremental organizational improvements, but also about process innovation and identifying opportunities for deep change.
+The continuous practice of improving operational procedures to minimize costs, maximize efficiency and improve business outcomes – is a multi-dimensional quandary of the business world.
+The aim of process optimization is not merely the design and implementation of small, incremental organizational improvements, but also about digital innovation and identifying opportunities for deep change that tie directly to your strategic goals.

 How can a Digital Twin deliver continuous process optimization?

-The creation of a digital twin of your organization has exactly the same potential, without the ethical pitfalls associated with human cloning.
+The creation of a digital twin of your organization has exactly the same potential.

 A digital twin of your organization is a digital replica of your operations, processes, products and/or assets.
 It’s made possible by taking data from your business operations and reconstructing it in a virtual environment.

-By creating a digital twin, your organization can discover insights into operational inefficiencies and potential improvements, detect and eliminate risk and problem-solve issues that haven’t even arisen yet.
+By creating a digital twin, your organization can discover insights into operational inefficiencies and potential improvements, detect and eliminate risk and problem-solve issues that have not even arisen yet.

 Process optimization is not only about metrics but should be a way of life